There are plenty of other nutritious grains, but instead they often use cheap fillers like rice.

-What is the glycemic index of brown rice flour?
-In 2017 the University of Sydney – who is at the forefront of research for GI rankings – stated the following (1):
+The University of Sydney – who is at the forefront of research for GI rankings – stated the following (1):

-“To date there are no GI ratings for refined flour whether it’s made from wheat, soy or other grains.
+“To date there are no GI ratings for refined flour, whether it’s made from wheat, soy or other grains.
 This is because the GI rating of a food must be tested physiologically that is in real people.”

-Surprising, but it’s the truth.
+Surprising, but the truth!